API

 A firewall is a network security device used to protect servers from network threats.
 The firewall monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.
 You can set rules for all connections except port 25 for outbound traffic as it is blocked by default.

-If you use a load balancer and your instance is in a pool, configure its firewall by opening ports for receiving and transmitting data to the load balancer.
-For more information, refer to our guide "Create and configure a load balancer".
+If you use a Load Balancer and your Virtual Machine is in a pool, configure its firewall by opening ports for receiving and transmitting data to the Load Balancer.
+For more information, refer to our guide "Create and configure a Load Balancer".

 Create a firewall